 On the higher end of our old Rogers bill, $200-$94=$106*12=$1272 in savings each year.

 If you have both the internet and television, perhaps stop wasting money by cutting one or the other.

-I do want to mention that I used Mrs. CBB’s older Samsung 7 for work and home and paid $21 a month for 2.5 gigs of data with Freedom Mobile.
+I want to mention that I used Mrs. CBB’s older Samsung 7 for work and home and paid $21 monthly for 2.5 gigs of data with Freedom Mobile.

-That’s an amazing deal considering Mrs.CBB has no data plan with Rogers and pays $20 a month.
+That’s an amazing deal considering Mrs.CBB has no data plan with Rogers and pays $20 monthly.